OSGeo/grass-website/content/news/2023_06_11_GRASS_GIS_8_3_RC1_released.md

 to automatically maintain GitHub Actions.

-Last but not least, we have significantly improved the automated release creation to reduce maintainers burden and we have gained nine new contributors!
-Welcome!!
+Last but not least, we have significantly improved the automated release creation to reduce maintainer workload and we have gained nine new contributors!
+Welcome all!!

 <a href="">
   <img src=""